 There are people who cannot fully enjoy the traditional Easter, Christmas or Labor Day dinner without a delicious and nicely decorated ham on their dinner table.
 If they have a preferred ham brand and it’s on their regular weekly or monthly shopping list, they probably don’t spend time reading ham labels and checking out the competition.
 However, more and more consumers are interested in learning what is in their ham and other food products, and they make shopping choices based on information on food stickers.

 Less informed consumers might ask: what is there to know about a piece of a pig’s hind leg?
 The answer is: plenty.
+One thing the consumers are curious about when they go shopping is the amount of calories in ham, so that’s a good reason to pay attention to ham nutrition labels.
+But they are also concerned about the quality and healthfulness of the meat product.
 From information about its preparation (curing, smoking, cooking), through details about the treatment of the pork (farm raised, no antibiotics and hormones used), to government agency seals that guarantee the product’s quality, there are many ways a label can help the consumer decide what to buy.

 If you want to draw more people to your ham product and increase sales, an important thing to focus on is information on food labels.
 Informative tags such as “Extra lean”, “Ready to eat”, “Honey cured”, “With natural juice”, “No nitrites added”, “No antibiotics used”, “Minimally processed” and similar are very powerful in showing transparency and assuring consumers that the product is of high quality.